 Hyperuricosuria (HUU)

-Hyperuricosuria (HUU) is a genetic condition of excessive uric acid in the Black Russian Terrier resulting in stones being developed in the kidneys or bladder.
+Hyperuricosuria (HUU) is a genetic condition of excessive uric acid, resulting in stones being developed in the kidneys, or bladder.
 It is difficult to treat and the removal of the stones is done by surgical intervention.
-Breeders should test all their dogs for this condition and should be very careful when breeding dogs that carries HUU.
-The Black Russian Terrier HUU data base has lots of reading information.

 Gastric Torsion (Bloat)

-Gastric Torsion also commonly known as Bloat is a condition where the dog’s stomach over fills with gas, food or liquid which distends the stomach creating pressure on nearby organs.
-This expansion can cause blood not flowing to the heart properly, a rupture of the stomach lining or breathing problems.
-Sometimes, the dog’s stomach may rotate causing Gastric Dilatation-Volvulus.
-Symptoms of this condition would include ,an anxious look or looking at the abdomen, standing and stretching, drooling, distending abdomen, retching without producing anything.
-If your dog shows any of these, please consult with your vet
+Gastric Torsion also commonly known as Bloat is a condition where the dog’s stomach overfills with gas, food, or liquid which distends the stomach creating pressure on nearby organs.
+This expansion can cause blood not flowing to the heart properly, a rupture of the stomach lining, or breathing problems.

 Progressive Retinal Atrophy (PRA)

-Progressive Retinal Atrophy (PRA) is a genetic disease gene which has to be inherited by both parents of the Black Russian Terrier.
-In other words, Male A-PRA + Female B-PRA= Puppy-PRA.
-Parents can be a carrier or affected.
-In simple terms PRA is the degeneration of cells behind the retina.
+In simple terms, PRA is the degeneration of cells behind the retina.
 Most dogs with PRA will eventually go blind.
 There is no cure for PRA.
-It is important that breeders and owners test their Black Russian terriers yearly for PRA.
+It is important that breeders, and owners test their Black Russian terriers yearly for PRA.

 Close up image of PRA